Smart Shopping List

 | 500g chicken breast | 1 lb chicken thighs | Listed separately (different cuts) |

 Notice the last row: smart merging knows that chicken breast and chicken thighs are different purchases, even though both are "chicken."
+Getting this right is where recipe-connected lists pull ahead of generic grocery list apps.

 Organizing by store section